INDEX A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Kinetics

 A study of the rates of chemical reactions.
-This is separate from the
+This is separate from the kinetic theory.

-The theory in which the behaviour of matter is explained in terms of
+The kinetic theory The theory in which the behaviour of matter is explained in terms of the movement of small particles.
+This is separate from kinetics.

 Lattice enthalpy

-energy – see Hess’ law
+Law of conservation of energy – see Hess’ law

 London forces - see dispersion forces

-network covalent solids for recommended term.
+Macromolecular solids - see network covalent solids for recommended term.

 Mass of one mole - see molar mass